petermcLBL/fftx/README.md

 * Run a specific size transform once.

-The following example shows usage of the 3D FFT complex-to-complex transform (others are similar, just use the appropriate names and header file(s) from the table above).
+The following example shows usage of the 3D FFT complex-to-complex transform (others are similarl just use the appropriate names and header file(s) from the table above).
 The user (calling application) is responsible for setting up memory buffers and allocations as required (i.e., host memory for serial code and device memory for GPU code).